lk-geimfari/awesomo/languages/RUBY.md

 ![octobox](https://cloud.githubusercontent.com/assets/1060/21510049/16ad341c-cc87-11e6-9a83-86c6be94535f.png)

 ## P
+[**Pagy**](https://github.com/ddnexus/pagy) is the coolest pagination gem that outperforms the others in each and every benchmark and comparison.

+* It is 40x times fater than other pagination gems like will_paginate and kaminari.
+* It is also 36 times lighter for total memory usage.
+* Totally agnostic.
+It doesn't need to know anything about your models, ORM or storage, so it doesn't add any code to them

+---
 [**Pry**](https://github.com/pry/pry) is a powerful alternative to the standard IRB shell for Ruby.
 It is written from scratch to provide a number of advanced features,
 including: